 Angol point is also highly recommended for night diving, for its quiet and peaceful place with a high nocturnal living life.

 Scuba diving in Angol point is good all the year-round with good visibility.

 The reef is housing a lot of different shoal of fishes such as groupers and snappers.

 Diving at the Angol point dive site.

-It is a sanctuarty for underwater photographer, so no need to say that there is a lot of marine life to see at Angol point.
+It is a sanctuary for underwater photographer, so no need to say that there is a lot of marine life to see at Angol point.

-Angol point is also a shallow dive site, which also mean that you can stay underwater quite long with an average of one hour on a single tank (S80 type known as 11 litres cylinder).
+Angol point is also a shallow dive site, which also means that you can stay underwater quite long with an average of one hour on a single tank (S80 type known as 11 liters cylinder).

 There is almost no current at Angol point, all beginner divers can enjoy an easy dive without worrying about a strong current or getting short breath and being tired.

 The reef is covered with stony corals, leather corals, roaming with nudibranchs, anemones, starfish, and sea cucumbers.

 Shoal of different kind of fishes are everywhere.